MohamedNurhussein/Cloud-Inventory-System/README.md

 # Cloud Inventory Management System

-Welcome to The Cloud Inventory Management System is a modern, cloud-based application designed to help small businesses and warehouses manage their inventory, track orders, and facilitate transactions through an online marketplace.
-This system leverages real-time data synchronization and serverless computing to provide an efficient and seamless experience for users.
+Welcome to The Cloud Inventory Management System—a cloud-based solution for small businesses and warehouses to manage inventory and track orders.
+It uses real-time data synchronization and serverless computing.

 ---
 ## Table of Contents

 * [Overview & Technical Documentation](#overview--technical-documentation)